Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Conclusions

 \section{Conclusions}

-We have presented the largest uniform study to date of Type IIn SNe, with a new sample of 416 events with high quality light curves, supplemented by additional 71 events from past small-sample studies in the literature.
-In this paper, the first in a series that aims to delineate the population properties, we focus on the light curve properties, analyzed in a uniform manner.
+We have presented the largest uniform study to date of SNe IIn, with a new sample of 427 events with high-quality light curves, supplemented by additional 63 events from past small sample studies in the literature.
+In this paper, the first in a series that aims to delineate the population properties, we focus on the light-curve properties, analyzed in a uniform manner.
 Our key findings and conclusions are:

-\begin{itemize} \item SNe IIn span broad ranges of peak luminosity (about two orders of magnitude), timescale (about an order of magnitude), and radiated energy (about three orders of magnitude), but with strong correlations between the luminosity and timescale. \item SNe IIn exhibit a clear bimodal distribution along the luminosity-timescale correlations, separated around the median, resulting in a bifurcation of the light curve morphology into luminous--slow and faint--fast groups; the below-median luminosity events also appear to separate into two branches.
-The same behavior is imprinted in a strong bimodality in the radiated energy distribution. \item The bimodality in radiated energies, and perhaps even more complex structure in the faint--fast group, may be indicative of at least two dominant progenitor channels that make up the overall SNe~IIn population. \item There is no evidence for a separate class of ``SLSNe-II'' ($M_{\rm peak}\leq -19.9$ mag) with distinctive properties; these events are simply the brighter half of the luminous--slow group. \item There is a clear absence of SNe IIn with timescales of $\lesssim 14$ days, matching exactly the region occupied by fast transients with evidence for interaction with hydrogen-poor CSM (e.g., Ibn, Icn, Ien, FBOTs); this timescale differentiation is likely a reflection of the physical extent of the progenitor and CSM systems. \end{itemize}
+\begin{itemize} \item SNe IIn span broad ranges of peak luminosity (about 2 orders of magnitude), timescale (about an order of magnitude), and radiated energy (about 3 orders of magnitude), but with strong correlations between the luminosity and timescale. \item SNe IIn exhibit a clear bimodal distribution along the luminosity-timescale correlations, separated around the median, resulting in a bifurcation of the light-curve morphology into luminous--slow and faint--fast groups; the below-median luminosity events also appear to separate into two branches.
+The same behavior is imprinted in a strong bimodality in the radiated energy distribution. \item The bimodality in radiated energies, and perhaps even more complex structure in the faint--fast group, may be indicative of at least two dominant progenitor channels that make up the overall SNe~IIn population. \item There is no evidence for a separate class of ``SLSNe-IIn'' ($M_{\rm peak}\leq -19.9$ mag) with distinctive properties; these events are simply the brighter half of the luminous--slow group. \item There is a clear absence of SNe IIn with timescales of $\lesssim 15$ days, matching exactly the region occupied by fast transients with evidence for interaction with hydrogen-poor CSM (e.g., Ibn, Icn, Ien, FBOTs); this timescale differentiation is likely a reflection of the physical extent of the progenitor and CSM systems. \end{itemize}